Toxic Tort Expert Witness

-We provide expert witness testimony to toxic tort cases.
+We provide expert damage calculation and expert witness testimony for toxic tort cases.

 At The Knowles Group, we have been retained on many matters where individuals have suffered from a toxic tort such as chemical, radioactive, hazmat, or asbestos exposure.
 Our decades of experience will enable us to get a very accurate picture of the overall financial status of the injured party pre and post-incident.

-We will help determine the loss of earnings and household services, as well as the cost of present and future medical care.
-This is very important as toxic torts such as mesothelioma require expensive treatment and can be fatal.
-We have worked on many asbestos exposure and mesothelioma cases over the years and have the experience and knowledge to provide expert witness testimony.
+We will help determine the loss of earnings and household services, as well as the cost of past and future medical care.
+We have worked on many asbestos exposure and mesothelioma cases over the years and have the experience and knowledge to calculate damages and provide expert witness testimony.

 Types of Toxic Tort Cases

-There are several different types of toxic tort cases besides asbestos exposure.
+There are several different types of toxic tort cases which require the help of a forensic economist.
 They usually arise in one of the following situations:

 Some prescription drugs can cause harmful or lethal side effects.
 Such anti-depressants as Zoloft and Prozac have been the subject of multiple toxic tort cases over the years.
 Other drugs could have unintended side effects that only show up years after taking them regularly, such as liver failure or colonic cancer.